Towards Identifiability of Interventional Stochastic Differential Equations: Main Results

 \begin{theorem} Let $x^*$ be unique solution $v(x^*) + c = 0$, and define $L = Jv(x^*)$.
 If $\omega$ solves the Lyapunov equation $L\omega + \omega L^T + I = 0$, and $m_\epsilon$ and $\Sigma_\epsilon$ are the mean and covariance of the stationary distribution of Equation~\eqref{eq:sde} intervened by $c$, we have for sufficiently small $\epsilon$,

 \end{theorem} The proof is given in Appendix~\ref{sec:mean_cov}.
-This is one instance of perturbation theory for SDEs~\citep{gardiner2021elements,sanz2016gaussian}.
+This is one instance of perturbation theory for SDEs~\citep{gardiner2021elements,sanz2017gaussian}.
 Equipped with this fact, one can consider access to the stationary distribution of an SDE, specifically the first and second-order moments, and inspect what happens now as the noise goes to zero.
-In this case, we obtain a non-trivial identifiability bound:
+Due to issues with scaling and permutation of $A$ and $B$ being unidentifiable from the model, we measure recovery using the signed permutation distance $d_P$.